Things To Do in Big Sur

 Sometimes the most meaningful Big Sur experiences are the quietest ones.
 Whether it’s a forgotten trail, a hidden beach, or a roadside vista that takes your breath away, these hidden gems invite you to slow down and see Big Sur through different eyes—your own.

 Big Sur is known for iconic landmarks like Bixby Bridge and McWay Falls—but some of the most memorable moments happen in the quiet spaces in between.
-If you’ve already seen the classics or simply crave a slower, more personal adventure, this guide is for you.
+If you’ve already checked off the classics or simply crave a slower, more personal adventure, this guide is for you.
 These are the hidden things to do in Big Sur that locals whisper about—less crowded, deeply peaceful, and full of soul.

-2. Partington Cove: The Tunnel to Solitude
+Partington Cove: The Tunnel to Solitude

-4. The Big Sur Library Nook & River Access
+The Big Sur Library Nook & River Access

-5. Secret Turnouts for Sunset
+Secret Turnouts for Sunset

 Your Big Sur basecamp – cozy cabins, hot food + supplies